MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-B-Regulations-Relating-Public-Lands/chapter-II-Bureau-Land-Management-Department-Interior/subchapter-B-Land-Resource-Management-2000
HED1Group-2000Land-Resource-Management-GeneralHED1/part-2800-RightsofWay-Under-Federal-Land-Policy-Management-Act/subpart-2801-General-information/section-2801.5.md

 *Discharge* has the meaning found at 33 U.S.C.
 1321(a)(2) of the Clean Water Act.

+*Domestic Content reduction* means an item or product that qualifies for the domestic content preference under the Build America, Buy America Act, Public Law 117-58, 135 Stat.
+429, §§ 70901 through 70927 (Nov.
+15, 2021), and the implementing guidance at 2 CFR part 184.

 *Exempt from rent* means that the BLM is precluded by statute or regulation from collecting rent.

 *Facility* means an improvement or structure, whether existing or planned, that is or would be owned and controlled by the grantee within a right-of-way.

-*Grant* means any authorization or instrument (*e.g.,* easement, lease, license, or permit) BLM issues under Title V of the Federal Land Policy and Management Act, 43 U.S.C.
-1761 *et seq.,* and those authorizations and instruments BLM and its predecessors issued for like purposes before October 21, 1976, under then existing statutory authority.
+*Grant* means an authorization or instrument (*e.g.,* easement, license, or permit) the BLM issues under Title V of the Federal Land Policy and Management Act, 43 U.S.C.
+1761 *et seq.,* and any authorization or instrument the BLM and its predecessors issued for like purposes before October 21, 1976, under then existing statutory authority, except for solar or wind energy leases.
 It does not include authorizations issued under the Mineral Leasing Act (30 U.S.C.
 185).

 *Hazard tree,* for purposes of vegetation management for a powerline facility and when used in section 2805.22 of this part, means any tree, brush, shrub, other plant, or part thereof, hereinafter “vegetation” (whether located on public lands inside or outside the linear boundary of the right-of-way for the powerline facility), that has been designated, prior to failure, by a certified or licensed arborist or forester under the supervision of the Bureau of Land Management or the right-of-way holder to be: